samboy/OpenChessFontFairy/README.md

 `B` is a white bishop).
 Uppercase is a dark square; lower case is a light square.

+# Files

+* `COPYING.md` License and attribution for this font
+* `Chess-start.doc` A document with the standard Chess starting position.
+* `OpenChessFontFairy.ttf` The font to install
+* `OpenChessFontFairy.sfd` Fontforge source file for font
+* `Embassy-Chess-start.doc` The Embassy Chess starting position
+* `Modern-Carrera-start.doc` The Modern Carrera starting position
+* `README.md` This README file

 # Copyright

 Please read COPYING.md for full license and attribution.